-- AWMPs must include an annual water budget based on all inflow and outflow components of the service area, an identification of water management objectives based on the budget, and quantification of water use efficiency within the service area. - AWMPs must include a drought plan that describes the actions of the water supplier related to drought preparedness and management of water supplies and allocations during drought conditions.
+- Agricultural water suppliers providing water to more than 25,000 acres (excluding recycled water deliveries) must prepare and submit an AWMP pursuant to SB X7-7. - The criteria require implementation of turnout level measurement and volumetric pricing of water deliveries. - AWMPs are to be updated every five years and submitted electronically to DWR. - Guidebooks are provided by DWR to assist water suppliers with preparing an AWMP. - AWMPs must include an annual water budget based on a quantification of all inflow and outflow components of the water suppliers' service area, as well as an identification of water management objectives based on the budget and a quantification of water use efficiency within the service area based on one of four approved methods. - AWMPs must include a drought plan that describes the actions of the water supplier related to drought preparedness and management of water supplies and allocations during drought conditions.